 Air traffic controllers are well known for working in control towers at airports, but the majority actually work in area control centres.
 They are responsible for the en-route stage of the aircraft, using radar to track its exact position, keeping it safe in the airspace and providing the most efficient route.

 At the last stage, aerodrome controllers take over.
 They are the ones who are at the top of the control towers and they guide the pilots in to make a safe landing.
-They also ensure that the aircraft gets to its parking stand safely and that those leaving the stands reach the runway safely.
+The towers enable them to have good all round viewing of the aerodrome.
+They ensure that the aircraft gets to its parking stand safely and that those leaving the stands reach the runway safely.
 In some busy airports, the aerodrome controllers are divided into air control and ground control.

-Air traffic controllers in the RAF, as well as ensuring that aircraft land and take off safely, make sure the air bases are maintained and prepared for emergencies.
+In addition to carrying out the same take-off and landing procedures as civilian air traffic controllers, air traffic controllers in the RAF also make sure the air bases are maintained and prepared for emergencies.
 They also communicate with civilian air authorities to ensure civilian aircraft can pass safely through their airspace.
 For further information, see Royal Air Force Careers .

-Tasks may very depending on whether you work as an area, approach or aerodrome controller, but they typically include:
+Tasks may vary depending on whether you work as an area, approach or aerodrome controller, but they include: